-If you’d rather watch than read, check out the recording of our webinar featuring Christy Culp, VP of Customer Success at Apptentive, and Vivek Bhupatiraju, Product Manager at Apptentive.
+If you’d rather watch than read, check out the recording of our webinar featuring Christy Culp, VP of Customer Success at Alchemer Mobile (formerly Apptentive), and Vivek Bhupatiraju, Product Manager at Alchemer Mobile (formerly Apptentive).
 They summarize what’s changed with the Play Store ratings process, early cross-industry results, and how you can shift your ratings strategy to capitalize on the changes.

 What’s new from Google